Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Method

 \subsection{Weak Annotation}

-Following SegGroup \cite{tao2020seggroup}, we adopt the annotation setting of one point per object, as shown in Figure \ref{fig:weak_annotations}.
-To create initial pseudo labels, we spread the labels from annotated points to other nearby points under the same supervoxel segment.
-These segments are generated by unsupervised over-segmentation method\cite{felzenszwalb2004efficient} based on the surface normals of points.
-Points within the same segment have high internal consistency.
-Thus we treat these high confidence points as initial ground-truth to supervise the network training.
+Following SegGroup \cite{tao2020seggroup}, we adopt the annotation setting of one point per object, as shown in Figure \ref{fig:CGCRW_Pipeline}.
+To create initial pseudo labels, we spread the labels from annotated points to nearby points within the same supervoxel segment.
+These segments are generated by unsupervised over-segmentation method~\cite{felzenszwalb2004efficient} based on the surface normals of points.
+Points within the same segment have high internal consistency, which are used as the initial ground-truth to supervise the network training.